dfinity/candid/spec/Candid.md

 ### Coercion

-This subtyping is implemented during the deserialisation of Candid at an expected type.
+The defined subtyping is implemented during the deserialisation of Candid at an expected type.
 As described in [Section Deserialisation](#deserialisation), the binary value is conceptually first _decoded_ into the actual type and a value of that type, and then that value is _coerced_ into the expected type.

 To model this, we define, for every `t1, t2` with `t1 <: t2`, a function `C[t1<:t2] : t1 -> t2`.
 This function maps values of type `t1` to values of type `t2`, and is indeed total.